viacheslav-lasukov/PMBoK6/Artefacts/Project Management Plan/Subsidiary Management Plans/Communications management plan.md

  - project team meetings
  - e-meetings
  - email messages
- The use of a project website and [[Project Management]] software can be included if these are to be used in the project.
+ The use of a project website and [[Disciplines/Project Management]] software can be included if these are to be used in the project.